bridxe/escrow-contract2/README.md

 truffle migrate --network YOUR_DESIRED_NETWORK
 ```

-6. If you want to change the network, follow the same template in truffle-config.js and replace the "YOUR_DESIRED_NETWORK" in the terminal line above with the other network's name
+6. If you want to change the network, follow the same template in truffle-config.js and replace the "YOUR_DESIRED_NETWORK" in the terminal line above with the other network's name (if confused, check out Medium article for in-depth guide)

 7. The contract should be deployed soon.
 To find it, look for "contract address" under the BridXeEscrow deployment in your terminal - copy it and search for it on etherscan or whichever network scanner you deployed to.
 For our ropsten contract, you can interact with it here: (Example) http://tinyurl.com/BridXeEscrow2UI or on the ropsten etherscan